Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 5. hit `ctrl+o` `enter` `ctrl+x` to save your file and exit the editor
 6. run `sudo systemctl restart wdhwd.service`

-I've set mine to 20% since the fan is less audible than at 30% but still keeps the unit cool enough.
-My N3710 cores idle at around 40-45°C.
+I've set mine to 15% and it's working fine.

 By looking at `fancontroller.py` I found out that the script assumes the _normal_ temperature of the unit to be below 69°C. When I forced the temps to go over the 69°C the fan quickly spins up and cools (or attempts to cool) the unit down to 69°C again.

-It's not quite a fan curve tool but it's better than nothing.
+It's not quite a fan curve tool but you can basically can create by custom curves by modifying the script to your liking.

+> After modifying the script, you'll have to restart the service for your changes to kick in: `sudo systemctl restart wdhwd.service`

+> Be aware that the unit will turn off when the fan speed hits 0 or the temperature goes above 90°C

 ## Bonus II: Installing Wifi Stick